 Coordinate with Color

-Of course, a girl can't rely on the principle of contrast alone.
+Of course, you cannot rely on the principle of contrast alone.
 Even designs that are based on contrasting patterns must have one or two unifying elements in order to blend well.
-That's why it's important to consider other details, like color, when making your choices.
+That is why it is important to consider other details, like color, when making your choices.

 In a room with many contrasting elements, color can be used to create a cohesive feel, tying your different pattern selections together for a polished look.

-To achieve a well-coordinated effect, you'll want to identi...fy a clear color scheme, limiting your selection to just two or three hues.
+To achieve a well-coordinated effect, you will want to identify a clear color scheme, limiting your selection to just two or three hues.
 Use solids to establish your base colors, and then concentrate on choosing patterns that fall into that palette.
-Don't worry if you can't find an exact match every time.
+Do not worry if you cannot find an exact match every time.
 Just use your best judgment to find patterned elements that fall into the same range.

 03 of 05